mtiahrt/flea-market-fe/README.md

 2. double-click on the local host cert
 3. expand the `Trust` option
 4. Select "When using this certificate: Always Trust"
-   - This should set all the drop downs items to "Always Trust"
+   - This should set all the dropdowns items to "Always Trust"
 5. save and close
 6. close and restart chrome.